platformatic/platformatic/docs/db/authorization/strategies.md

 ### JWT Custom Claim Namespace

-JWT claims can be namespaced to avoid name collisions.
+JWT claims can be namespaced to avoid name conflicts.
 If so, we will receive tokens with custom claims such as: `https://platformatic.dev/X-PLATFORMATIC-ROLE` (where `https://platformatic.dev/` is the namespace).
 If we want to map these claims to user metadata removing our namespace, we can